Frequently Asked Questions

 What if CPI detects patterns in what THEY said to me?

-This is our most powerful feature.
+This is one of our most powerful features.
 When CPI detects toxic patterns in the context you provide, you'll see:

 • Educational explanation: Why these patterns are harmful to YOU